grpc-ecosystem/grpc-spring/docs/en/client/testing.md

 Before you start writing your own test framework, you might want to use the following libraries to make your work easier.

+> **Note:** Spring-Boot-Test already contains some of these dependencies, so make sure you exclude conflicting versions.

 For Maven add the following dependencies:

 ````xml